SERVIR-Amazonia/barbados-training/landcover-mapping-gee/step-through-1.md

 Map.addLayer(landsatFiltered,{},'Landsat Collection',false);
 ```

-To train a model we must first transform our collection of Landsat images into one composite image, so that the bands of that image can be used for training and validation.
+To train a model we must first transform our collection of Landsat images into one composite image, so that the bands of that image can be used as variables for the model.
 This transformation requires a statistical 'reducer' - i.e. what statistic will we use to reduce a collection of pixel values into one?
 Here we'll use `.median()` but there are many others to choose from.

 ```javascript
 //--------------------------------------------------------------